mlomb/chat-analytics/README.md

 Since all chat data always stays in the browser, there is zero risk of someone reading your chats.
 Note that **the report HTML file contains sensitive information** (one may reconstruct message contents for every message), so share your reports with people you trust.

 The site does not use cookies either and uses a self-hosted version of [Plausible](https://plausible.io).
-All events do not contain PII and the information is segmented (e.g. 1MB-10MB, etc).
+All events do not contain PII and the information is segmented (e.g. 1MB-10MB, etc.).
 Since I want full transparency, you can check the [site analytics here](https://p.chatanalytics.app/chatanalytics.app).

 ## CLI